hl7-eu/laboratory/input/pagecontent/background.md

 <p></p>
 </div>

-### Towards a coherent ecosystem of Lab Report IGs
+### Towards a Coherent Ecosystem of Lab Report IGs

 The proposed approach aims to create a coherent - **not competing** - ecosystem of FHIR IGs for the Laboratory Report, each of them maintaining their governance rules and serving their specific scopes and jurisdictional requirements **without losing cross-consistency**.